Oguzhan-Sevim/PatternRecognition/README.md

 # PatternRecognition
-This  repository includes 5 Pattern Recognition Projects of which written in Matlab
+This  repository includes 5 Pattern Recognition Projects.
+The codes are written in Matlab